And greetings to you once again, music lovers, thrill seekers, conversationalists all across the fruited plane.

 Hello.

-Uh I just want to uh your first caller was very good in terms of explaining the standing issue, but I just want to add a couple of points.
+I just want to ⁇ your first caller was very good in terms of explaining the standing issue, but I just wanted to add a couple of points.

-Uh a couple of times you've said that if they did reject the case or turn down the case because of the standing issue, the ninth court would not have standing also, and therefore their decision we vacated.
+A couple of times you've said that if they did reject the case or turn down the case because of the standing issue, the Ninth Court would not have standing also, and therefore their decision will be vacated.

 That's true.

-And I think a couple of times you said that then Prop eight would survive.
+And I think a couple of times you said that then Prop 8 would survive.

 Well, that's sort of no and yes.

-Uh well, see, this is the reason I started out confused today, because I'm reading both from this SCOTUS blog, both analyses are are being offered here, and it does boil down, as best I can tell, uh, to standing.
+Both analyses are being offered here, and it does boil down, as best I can tell, to standing.

 Who has it and who doesn't, and therefore whether or not this case ought to be at the Supreme Court.